 In the 1970s, the Japanese had operations in the Democratic Republic of the Congo (formerly Zaire) to invest in mining projects in the mineral rich region of Katanga.
 This area is known for its abundant deposits of copper and cobalt.
-According to the US Geological Survey, the Katanga province in the south of Congo contains 4 percent of the world’s copper and a third of its cobalt reserves.
+According to the US Geological Survey, the Katanga province in the south of Congo contains 4% of the world’s copper and a third of its cobalt reserves.

-Over a ten-year period, more than 1,000 Japanese men worked in Zaire.
+Over a 10-year period, more than 1,000 Japanese men worked in Zaire.
 The Japanese businessmen had relationships with local women.
 Some of these relationships resulted in children.
 Due to Japanese taboos on interracial progeny, the Japanese fathers did not allow their children to live.
 The children were often killed by doctors or by the fathers themselves.
 The surviving children of these Japanese/Congolese relationships have formed an association and are now seeking compensation and closure from the Japanese government.
 The Japanese have not yet responded.

 Today, the Chinese run the furnaces where minerals are processed.
 The Congolese government granted mineral concessions in Katanga province to a consortium of Chinese companies in 2008.
 Six billion US dollars was invested in the construction and rehabilitation of roads and the construction of two hospitals and universities.
 An additional three billion US dollars was invested in mining operations.
 Approximately 90% of Katanga’s processing plants are owned by Chinese nationals.